lagimik/PartnerCrucible/InnovationatMicrosoft.md

 ## Purpose

-A collection of resources for ideas stemming from rasearch and innovation at Microsoft.
+A collection of resources for ideas stemming from research and innovation at Microsoft.

 To contribute to the PartnerCrucible, see [Contributor's Guide](ContributorsGuide).

-## Microsft References
+## Microsoft References

 Source | Description | Notes
 :----- | :---------- | :-----